How do I make my apartment minimalist without it looking empty?

 Most of us know the feeling of too much stuff in too little space.
-Maybe you’ve tried the Marie Kondo approach or have an annual attempt at spring cleaning, but you wonder: if I get rid of all my stuff, won’t my apartment just look so boring?
+Maybe you’ve tried the Marie Kondo approach or have an annual attempt at spring cleaning, but you wonder: if you get rid of all your stuff, won’t your apartment just look so boring?

 If you’ve wondered about minimalism but can’t quite seem to commit, you’re in the right place.
 We understand the struggle of becoming a full-blown minimalist, and we’re here to help you cut the clutter and turn your apartment into the minimalist home of your dreams.